 | C Items | 50-70% | 5-10% | Minimal controls.
 Quarterly review.
 Reduce or eliminate. |

 A items are your business-critical SKUs.
 They drive almost all of your revenue.
 A stockout on an A item is a revenue event.
-C items are the long tail — they exist in your catalog, they take up space, and most of them are not worth the inventory investment they require.
+C items are the long tail.
+They exist in your catalog, take up space, and most of them are not worth the inventory investment they require.

 How to Run an ABC Analysis in 10 Minutes